noellimx/golila/README.md

 ## Notes

 2022 APR 8: See ```start``` npm script for deployment steps. heroku will run ```npm run start``` on dyno restart. \
-Heroku Postgres does not allow dropping of tables.
+Heroku Postgres does not allow dropping of database.
 Before clean migration, reset the add-on instead.

 # To Do